SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations-exam-problems.md

 ## Printing Text Using Placeholders

-**Placeholder** is an expression which is replaced with a particular value while printing an output.
-The funtion **`print(…)`** supports printing a string based on a placeholder, there are a few ways to do that, as we reviewed in the previous chapter:
+A **placeholder** is an expression that is replaced with a particular value while printing an output.
+The function **`print(…)`** supports printing a string based on a placeholder, there are a few ways to do that, as we reviewed in the previous chapter:

-  * The first argument that we pass to the funtion is the formatted string, followed by the symbol **`%`** and the number of arguments, equal to the number of placeholders, placed in brackets:
+  * The first argument that we pass to the function is the formatted string, followed by the symbol **`%`** and the number of arguments, equal to the number of placeholders, placed in brackets:

 ```python
 print("You are %s %s, a %d-years old person from %s." % ("Ivan", "Ivanov", "16", "Burgas"))
 ```

-  * The second way are the so-called "f-strings", where before the formatted string we put the symbol **`f`** and the arguments are in the string between curled brackets **`{}`**:
+  * The second way is the so-called "f-strings", where before the formatted string we put the symbol **`f`** and the arguments are in the string between curled brackets **`{}`**:

 ```python
 first_name = "Ivan"